 - Optional: coconut flakes, chopped nuts, chia seeds

 - Mix all the ingredients in a jar, except the bananas.
 Stir to combine and cover.
-You can add the bananas at the top or mix in afterwards.
+You can add the bananas at the top or mix them in afterward.

 - Place in the fridge overnight.

-- The next morning, remove and eat in the jar or place in a pot over medium high heat to reheat the oatmeal, or in the microwave to reheat if a microwave safe jar for about 45 seconds.
-Top with your favourite toppings – walnuts, chia seeds, more peanut butter, and more coconut sugar (or anything else you want!).
+- The next morning, remove and eat in the jar or place in a pot over medium-high heat to reheat the oatmeal, or in the microwave to reheat in a microwave-safe jar for about 45 seconds.
+Top with your favorite toppings – walnuts, chia seeds, more peanut butter, and more coconut sugar (or anything else you want!).

 Whole Roasted Chicken

 A roasted chicken is a simple dish that goes a long way.

 - 1 whole chicken

 - 2 carrots, coined

 - 1 tsp garlic powder